Posts Tagged ‘ballarat’

 This pair of semi-detached weatherboard terraces in Golden Point close to Canadian Creek, just south of the Ballarat CBD has an exceptionally rare feature of such houses in Australia, northern European style clipped or half-hipped gables.
 Combined with their projective eaves and brackets and other timber decorative detail and mouldings (including six panelled timber Victorian style doors surrounded by sidelights, fanlight and paired double hung windows), bullnosed verandahs, iron lace fringe and brackets and tall polychrome brick chimney and party walls, this is a most distinctive pair of cottages.

 Such is the effort that has gone into this replica that I almost did not recognise it as being one.
 This is one of the best efforts I found, so thought it worth mentioning.
-Presumably built around the 1990s no expense has been spared in creating the illusion of a pair of Victorian terraces.
+Presumably built around the 1990s next to an outstandingly large and tall terrace row, no expense has been spared in creating the illusion of a pair of Victorian terraces.
 If not for a few giveways such as use of clean modern bricks, a lack of render on the party walls, pastiche lacework, fence, garden and lighting and overall new look the average punter would unlikely know any different.

 This row of six single storey rendered brick Victorian era terraces is the longest of several single storey rows along Lydiard Street.
 The row marches down the hill and terminates in an end terrace shop on the Seymour Street corner.